 Through this platform, alumni and friends are invited to share memories of their college experience by submitting personal stories, photos and video or other memorabilia.
 The alumni submissions will be added to the online alumni memory gallery and shared through social media during the anniversary celebration year.

-To learn more about the anniversary celebrations and Sciences at Auburn University. visit sfws.auburn.edu and assistant professor
+To learn more about the anniversary celebrations and Sciences at Auburn University. visit sfws.auburn.edu and assistant professor events, or to purchase a copy of 75 Years of Forestry and Wildlife

 Murphy Awards were:

 Academics & Learning